rperezme-data/DAB_H07_SQL-challenge/README.md

 + Type Casting

 ##### 4. Data Visualization
-A statistical analysis was carried out to validate salary data and the results were plotted to generate a visual outcome.
+A statistical analysis was carried out to validate salary data and the results were plotted to generate a visual outcome:

 ![Histogram](EmployeeSQL/Images/Histogram.png)

 ![Combined Plot](EmployeeSQL/Images/Employee_Salary.png)

 ##### Note
-Jupyter Notebook `d_Analysis.ipynb` is not correctly displayed in the GitHub interface.
+Jupyter Notebook `4_Analysis.ipynb` is not correctly displayed in the GitHub interface.
 It is strongly suggested to download these files in order to run them natively.